Planning

 Further subdivision applications for re subdivision of the superlots will be prepared and lodged as the site redevelopment process continues.

-The Development Approval for the creation of 21 industrial lots of approximately 4,000m2 was granted by Council.
+The Development Approval for the creation of 22 industrial lots of approximately 4,000m2 was granted by Council.
 Construction of the subdivision was completed in February 2011.
-This area is the first site developed for industrial uses, with the marketing campaign underway through the launch of the estate known as 'Cardiff Central'.
+This area is the first site developed for industrial uses and is known as 'Cardiff Central'.
+In 2012 LMCC approved an application for two of the 22 lots to be subdivided into three smaller lots.

 A development application for alterations and additions to the Old Laboratory building for use as a site office was lodged in December 2009 and approved by LMCC in March 2010.
-The existing site office is required to be removed as part of the remediation activities, and as the Old Laboratory building is required to be retained for heritage purposes, it is proposed that it be utilised for the site office for the remainder of the remediation works.
+The former site office is required to be removed as part of the remediation activities, and as the Old Laboratory building is required to be retained for heritage purposes, it is to be utilised for the site office for the remainder of the remediation works.
 A Conservation Management Plan was also submitted with this application.
-Refurbishment of this building is currently being undertaken with completion expected in the third quarter of 2011.
+Refurbishment of this building was completed in 2012.

 Site Rezoning